raavi0109/Report/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Improvements to the existing code that can be done
+Can write the code in more organised way both in structural and optimized way.
+Here we can configure all url's in config file.Can implement ngrx store to handle weather api data.
+Error handling can be done if incase the service fails.
+Can include Authguard to the app to make application more secure by proper login and autherization handling.